janeesa-john/python-basics-journey/README.md

 * Day 27 ✅ Built Dice Roller mini project using Python random module
 * Day 28 ✅ Improved Dice Roller with roll counter and history tracking
 * Day 29 ✅ Built Quiz App using Python dictionaries and score tracking
+* Day 30 ✅ Added notes on types of arguments in Python